Accessing Government Support

 As a rider, you can receive a grant of up to 80% of your average monthly earnings over the last 3 years – up to a maximum of £2,500 per month.

 Grants will cover March, April and May, but this may be extended.
 Payment of the grant will be made in one lump sum, expected to be paid from the start of June.
-You can continue to work and still receive the grant.
+It’s important to note that you can continue to work and still receive the grant.

 To claim Universal Credit and to find out if you are eligible you must create an online account with the Government and provide details about your finances.
 These details will help decide the amount of support you may qualify for.